Signs of Long-Term Roof Moisture Damage

 Persistent Musty Odors That Never Fully Disappear

-Musty odors that remain present over long periods often indicate hidden moisture damage.
-Even when visible surfaces appear dry, persistent odors suggest microbial activity within structural materials.
+Musty odors that remain present over long periods often indicate hidden moisture, mold, or decay activity somewhere in the attic or roof assembly.
+Even when visible surfaces appear dry, persistent odors can mean damp materials remain nearby.

 Long-term moisture odors often: